 The vast majority of our sales contracts are denominated in U.S. dollars, with a small number of contracts denominated in foreign currencies.
-A portion of our operating expenses are incurred outside the United States, denominated in foreign currencies and subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the British Pound, Indian Rupee, Euro, Canadian dollar and Australian dollar.
+A portion of our operating expenses are incurred outside the United States, denominated in foreign currencies and subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the British

+Pound, Indian Rupee, Euro, Canadian dollar and Australian dollar.
 Additionally, fluctuations in foreign currency exchange rates may cause us to recognize transaction gains and losses in the consolidated statements of operations.
-The effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business would not have a material impact on the consolidated financial statements for fiscal 2021, fiscal 2020 and fiscal 2019.
+The effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business would not have a material impact on the consolidated financial statements for fiscal 2022, fiscal 2021 and fiscal 2020.

 During the fiscal 2021, we implemented a foreign currency risk management program and entered into foreign currency forward contracts to hedge a portion of our forecasted foreign currency-denominated expenses.
 These foreign currency derivative contracts have a maturity up to 18 months or less and are designated as cash flow hedges to protect our earnings subjected to foreign currency risk.
+We also use foreign currency forward contracts to mitigate variability in gains and losses generated from the remeasurement of certain monetary assets and liabilities denominated in foreign currencies.